Hilary Rhoda: Personal life

 Rhoda dated former New York Jets quarterback Mark Sanchez for several years, including appearing with him in a GQ photo shoot showing the two in many intimate poses.

 Rhoda announced on November 13, 2013, that she was engaged to former National Hockey League player Sean Avery.
 They were married at the Parrish Art Museum in New York on October 10, 2015.
 She announced she was expecting their first child in 2020.
-Their son, Nash Hollis Avery, was born on July 28, 2020.
+They separated and Rhoda filed for divorce in 2022.